 Colors + Accessories

 The Svolta Ace comes in teal, white and gray.
-All look fly!

-Everyday use (From setup to storage)
+Everyday use (from setup to storage)

-Assembly: Very quick and easy for an adult.
+Assembly: Quick and easy for an adult.

 Folding the frame and handlebars: Neither the frame nor handlebars fold, so you carry it as it comes.
 It’s small and doesn’t take up much room.